adman120/Shadow-Empire-PBEM-Bot/README.md

 # Shadow Empire PBEM Bot

-_A Discord bot for automating player turns in Shadow Empire Play-By-Email (PBEM) games._
+_A Discord bot for automating player turns in Shadow Empire Play-By-Email (PBEM) games.
+Works in conjunction with file synchronization tools like Dropbox, Google Drive, or SyncThing._

 </div>